jdbean/gitlab-ce/doc/development/testing_guide/testing_levels.md

 | `app/workers/` | `spec/workers/` | RSpec | |
 | `app/assets/javascripts/` | `spec/javascripts/` | Karma | More details in the [Frontend Testing guide](frontend_testing.md) section. |

+## Smoke tests

+Smoke tests are quick tests that may be run at any time (especially after the pre-deployment migrations).

+Much like feature tests - these tests run against the UI and ensure that basic functionality is working.

+> See [Smoke Tests](smoke.md) for more information.

 ## Integration tests

 Formal definition: https://en.wikipedia.org/wiki/Integration_testing